Remove - PUA

 Fill in the values as required (referenced below)

-In the box, fill in the following details and select Add
+In the box, fill in the following details and select Add to create the script variable.

 Variable Type: CheckBox